Overview of Trust Registration in India

 In simple terms, a trust is a legal set up where a person, called the settlor, transfers ownership of certain assets to another person, known as the trustee.
 The trustee is responsible for managing the assets of the settlor for the benefit and advantage of the third party, known as the beneficiary.
 The fiduciary relationship between the settlor and the trustee ensures that the trustee cannot use the assets for personal gain but must adhere to the terms set out by the settlor for the welfare of the beneficiary.

-Who are the Parties in a Trust?
+Parties Involved in a Trust

 There are three main parties in a trust: settlor, trustee, and beneficiary.

-- Settlor/Author/Trustor/Donor: This is a person/entity that creates the trust.
+- This is a person/entity that creates the trust.
 They transfer assets to the trustee for the benefit of the beneficiary by determining the terms and conditions of the trust.
 The settlor decides the distribution and regulation of the trust's assets.

-- Trustee: The person or organisation in charge of holding and overseeing the assets and property of the settlor or trustor is known as the trustee.
+- The person or organisation in charge of holding and overseeing the assets and property of the settlor or trustor is known as the trustee.
 The trustee has a fiduciary duty to scrupulously follow the provisions set forth by the settlor and act in the beneficiaries' best interests.

-- Beneficiary: Beneficiaries are those who benefit from the trust.
+- Beneficiaries are those who benefit from the trust.
 They have the right to take advantage of the assets as outlined in the trust agreement.
 Depending on the purpose of the trust, beneficiaries can be individuals, organizations, or even the public at large.

 Legal Framework Governing Trusts in India

-Types of Trusts
+Types of Trust in India

 In India, trusts are primarily classified into two main categories: private Trusts and Public trusts.